Graveyard Fields Area

 An excellent loop trail (the Graveyard Fields Loop) enters the area from an understandably crowded overlook on the Blue Ridge Parkway.
 From it, spur trails lead to two of the three major waterfalls on the Yellowstone Prong.
-This is one of the Best Hikes listed on this site.

 The Graveyard Ridge trail ascends and then travels along its eponymous itself before ending at the intersection with the Ivestor Gap and Mountains to Sea Trails.
 These trails lead up into the Black Balsam Knob area and on to the Shining Rock Wilderness (the Mountains to Sea Trail leads to the Shining Rock Wilderness in both directions), making for some excellent day and overnight hikes.

 In addition to the standard Graveyard Fields Loop hike, which travels to both waterfalls, several other possibilities for look hikes are in the area.
 Here are some additional suggestions that will take you farther from the most crowds (use a map to scope these out before your hike):